To understand your dog, you need to understand the canine brain.

 It is all instinctive.
-The order of importance may vary, but nonetheless locked into your puppy or dog are canine brain compartments labeled: food, sleep, sex, playing and elimination.
+The order of importance may vary, but locked into your puppy or dog are canine brain compartments labeled: food, sleep, sex, playing, and elimination.

 Canine brain: Food compartment

-Being hunters and scavengers, dogs left to their own means will always find a way to carry out their need to find food.
-They may not get a belly full all the time, but they will find something, anything, to satisfy the growling beast in their belly.
+Being hunters and scavengers, dogs left to their means will always find a way to carry out their need to find food.
+They may not get a belly full all the time, but they will find something, anything, to satisfy the growling beast in their stomach.

-Many a dog owner can relate to finding their dog surfing counters and knocking over waste baskets, even though they have just eaten a hearty meal.
-For some, it’s simply the “thrill of the hunt.”
+Many dog owners can relate to finding their dog surfing counters and knocking over wastebaskets, even though they have just eaten a hearty meal.
+For some, it’s merely the “thrill of the hunt.”